analytiq-hub/doc-router-temporal/README.md

 # Doc Router Temporal

-A Temporal workflow system for listing documents from docrouter via FastAPI.
+A Temporal workflow system for listing documents from DocRouter.AI via FastAPI.

 ## Overview

-This project provides a Temporal workflow that connects to the docrouter FastAPI service to list documents in a workspace (organization).
+This project provides a Temporal workflow that connects to the DocRouter.AI FastAPI service to list documents in a workspace (organization).
 It demonstrates how to integrate Temporal workflows with external FastAPI services.

 ## Features

-- Temporal workflow for listing documents from docrouter
+- Temporal workflow for listing documents from DocRouter.AI
 - Async activity that calls FastAPI endpoints
 - Configurable connection to Temporal server
 - Easy-to-use client script to trigger workflows